morgan-rog/digitalocean-kubernetes-challenge/README.md

 2. Secret -> mongo-secret.yaml
     * this file is where we set up the username and password for the MongoDB
+    * The username and password were encoded to Base64 format

 ![mongo-secret-yaml](/screenshots/mongo-secret-yaml.PNG)